mahta73/Operating-System/OS.md

 4. Share Data: We can use the same mapping to allow programs to share data by simply having their maps point to the same data.

+***Timer interrupts***

+Process isolation also requires that the hardware provide a way for the operating system kernel to periodically regain control of the processor.

+Almost all computer systems include a device called a ***hardware timer*** which can be set to interrupt the processor after a specified delay, either in time or timer after some number of instructions have been executed.

+Resetting the timer is a privileged operation, accessible only within the kernel, so that the user-level process cannot inadvertently or maliciously disable the timer.

 ***System Calls***

 system calls provide the interface between a running program and the operating system.